WaterstofBrug/waterstofbrug.github.io/_pages/cv.md

 Work experience
 ======
 * September 2024 - January 2025: Student Assistant
   * I am working as a student assistant for the course Algorithms and Datastructures at Radboud University.
-Here I give work lectures and grade homework.
+Here I facilitate workgroup sessions and grade homework.

 Skills
 ======